Spatio-Temporal Shifting to Reduce Carbon, Water, and Land-Use Footprints of Cloud Workloads: Background - Data Center Impacts

 \section{Background - Data Center Impacts}

-\loco{Data centers are among the most energy-demanding facilities globally.
-They require large amounts of electricity to power servers, cooling systems, and backup power supplies.} \loco{This energy usage results in significant greenhouse gas (GHG) emissions, especially in regions where electricity is generated from fossil fuels.
-In fact, the environmental impact of data centers is directly tied to the energy mix of their respective power grids.} The energy mix influences the \textbf{Carbon Intensity (CI)}, which measures the greenhouse gas emissions per unit of electricity consumed (typically expressed in gCO\textsubscript{2}e/kWh); the \textbf{Energy Water Intensity Factor (EWIF)}, which captures the amount of water withdrawn or consumed during electricity generation (measured in liters/kWh), which varies with the cooling technologies; and the \textbf{Energy Land Intensity Factor (ELIF)}, which quantifies the land use required for producing electricity (expressed in m\textsubscript{2}/kWh).
+Data centers rank among the world's most energy intensive facilities, consuming vast quantities of electricity to run servers, cooling infrastructure, and backup power systems.
+This substantial energy demand translates into considerable greenhouse gas (GHG) emissions, particularly in regions that rely heavily on fossil fuels for electricity generation.
+As a result, the environmental footprint of any given data center is closely linked to the composition of its local power grid.

+The energy mix influences the \emph{Carbon Intensity (CI)}, which measures the greenhouse gas emissions per unit of electricity consumed (typically expressed in gCO\textsubscript{2}e/kWh); the \emph{Energy Water Intensity Factor (EWIF)}, which captures the amount of water withdrawn or consumed during electricity generation (measured in liters/kWh), which varies with the cooling technologies; and the \emph{Energy Land Intensity Factor (ELIF)}, which quantifies the land use required for producing electricity (expressed in m\textsubscript{2}/kWh).
 Example estimates of these intensities are reported in~\cite{ipcc2014_ar5_annexIII, nrel2011_water, plos2022_landuse}.
 These are also the main sources used in our experiments (see Table~\ref{tab:intensities}), and in the discussion section, we will analyze how these coefficients relate to each other.

 The efficiency of data center operations also depends on the infrastructure and technologies used.
-The \textbf{Power Usage Effectiveness (PUE)}\footnote{\url{https://www.thegreengrid.org/en/resources/library-and-tools/20-PUE\%3A-A-Comprehensive-Examination-of-the-Metric}}, is defined as the ratio of the total energy consumed by a datacenter facility to the energy consumed by its IT equipment.
+The \emph{Power Usage Effectiveness (PUE)} is defined as the ratio of the total energy consumed by a datacenter facility to the energy consumed by its IT equipment \cite{pue}.
 A PUE of 1.0 indicates ideal efficiency, where all energy is used exclusively for computation.

 Moreover, the efficiency of cooling systems, which are essential to prevent overheating of servers, can significantly affect water usage.
 The choice of cooling technology (e.g., air cooling vs. liquid cooling) can lead to different water consumption.
-The \textbf{Water Usage Effectiveness (WUE)}\footnote{\url{https://www.thegreengrid.org/en/resources/library-and-tools/238-WP\%2335---Water-Usage-Effectiveness-\%28WUE\%29\%3A-A-Green-Grid-Data-Center-Sustainability-Metric}}, measures the water consumption of a data center relative to its IT energy usage, typically expressed in liters of water per kilowatt-hour (l/kWh).
+The \emph{Water Usage Effectiveness (WUE)} measures the water consumption of a data center relative to its IT energy usage, typically expressed in liters of water per kilowatt-hour (l/kWh) \cite{wue}.